JanDeDobbeleer/ephemeral-serverless/README.md

-# ephemeral: automatically delete your old Tweets with AWS Lambda
+# ephemeral-serverless: automatically delete your old Tweets with AWS Lambda

 **ephemeral** is a Twitter timeline grooming program that runs for pretty much free on AWS Lambda.
-The code is forked from Adam Drake's excellent [Harold](https://github.com/adamdrake/harold) butler-like bot and refactored for Lambda.
+The code is forked from Vicky Lai's excellent [ephemeral](https://github.com/vickylai/ephemeral) Lambda, and extended to use [serverless](https://serverless.com/) for deployments.

-You can use ephemeral to automatically delete all tweets from your timeline that are older than a certain number of hours that you can choose.
+You can use ephemeral-serverless to automatically delete all tweets from your timeline that are older than a certain number of hours that you can choose.
 For instance, you can ensure that your tweets are deleted after one week (168h), or one day (24h).

-The program will run once for each execution based on the trigger/schedule you set in AWS Lambda.
+The program will run once for each execution based on the trigger/schedule you set in [serverless.yml](./serverless.yml).
 It will delete up to 200 expired tweets (per-request limit set by Twitter's API) each run.

 # Twitter API

 You will need to [create a new Twitter application and generate API keys](https://apps.twitter.com/).
-The program assumes the following environment variables are set:
+The program assumes the following environment variables are set using [ssm](https://serverless.com/blog/serverless-secrets-api-keys/) (except for `MAX_TWEET_AGE`):

 ```
 TWITTER_CONSUMER_KEY